neovarier/advanced_lane_detection/writeup.md

 Taking this as the starting point, I took window size x=200, y=image_height/9.
 The function is detect_line() in Cell 13

 1. set the window centered around the histogram peak column at the bottom of the image.
-2. Check if the enough white pixels are present in the window to be deduced as lane pixels.
+2. Check if there are enough white pixels are present in the window to be deduced as lane pixels.
 3. Store the lane pixel positions.
 3. Calculate the mean x-coordinates of pixels for the current window.
 4. Recenter the window and move it upwards and restart with step 1 till we reach top edge of image.